 “engineering project” means a project of which the scope comprises mainly engineering work.

+“fee” means the total of all the amounts paid to a consulting engineer including time based fees, percentage based fees, value based fees and fees for additional services and disbursements.

 “industrial engineering services” means services related to the integration of resources and processes into cohesive strategies, structures and systems for the effective and efficient delivery of quality goods and services.

 “normal services” means the services set out in clause 3.2;